 This is an examination to locate and remedy control breaches, as well as to collect evidence if charges are to be brought against someone.

-Auditing has become almost obligatory in the UAE both in the free zones and in the main land.
-The authorities insist filing of audit reports as compulsory requirement for renewing the license of the company in the Free-zones.
-Annual audit is required to be done in the main land as per UAE commercial company law.
-The banks insist filing of audit report for continuing the finance facilities wherever they have financed materially.
-Occasionally, suppliers or customers or other stake holders ask financial audit report.
-After the execution of the UAE VAT, the management of a company will have additional responsibility to corroborate the revenue through the audit report.
+Auditing in UAE has become mandatory in both the free zones and in the mainland.
+The authorities insist filing of audit reports as a compulsory requirement for renewing the license of the company in the Free-zones.
+An annual audit is required to be done in the mainland as per UAE commercial company law.
+The banks insist filing of an audit report for continuing the finance facilities wherever they have financed materially.
+Occasionally, suppliers or customers or other stakeholders ask financial audit report.
+After the execution of the UAE VAT, the management of a company will have an additional responsibility to corroborate the revenue through the audit report.

-An audit firm in Dubai, UAE helps in measuring the financial stability of a company.
+Getting expert audit services in Dubai helps in measuring the financial stability of your company in the Emirates.
 It helps a business owner to form an opinion about the current processes of a business and also helps in making decisions about the future of the business.
 The audit report provided by audit firms outlines a precise and complete picture of the financial health of a company.

-CDA offers the complete range of Audit and Assurance services to meet the business needs of the customer in this vibrant global environment.
-Other than this, CDA offers BookKeeping Services, Financial Advisory Services, Tax Consultant Services, Internal Audit For Company and other tax related services.
+With a team of certified auditors in Dubai, CDA offers the complete range of Audit and Assurance services to meet the business needs of the customer in this vibrant global environment.
+Other than auditing services in Dubai, CDA offers Bookkeeping Services, Financial Advisory Services, Tax Consultant Services, Internal Audit For Company and other tax-related services.

+Need audit and assurance services in Dubai?
 Do contact us.
-The CDA experts will ensure that your company’s accounting and auditing process grapple with the market movements and that the stake holders’ interests are well protected.
+CDA experts will ensure that your company’s accounting, auditing and assurance procedures grapple with the market movements and that the stakeholders’ interests are well protected.